gumaerc-testorg/hst.508-fall-2002/content/pages/projects.md

 Grading Rubric
 --------------

 This rubric is designed to be as explicit as possible to ensure that all students are graded consistently.
 Each component of the project will be graded on a scale from 1 to 5.
 The scale is explicitly defined for each component but is roughly as follows: 1 = poor, 2 = needs improvement, 3 = good, 4 = excellent, 5 = outstanding.
-Download complete rubric file. ([PDF]({{< baseurl >}}/resources/projectrubric))
+Download complete rubric file. ({{% resource_link d6eef7dc-44e1-490c-d0aa-85e6b5bb1dc3 "PDF" %}})

 2002 Project Topic Ideas
 ------------------------